BlockchainInstituteChi/developer-bootcamp/workshop_2_build_a_crypto_store/README.md

 You can then visit the store at `localhost:8000`

+Note: if you need to kill the webserver, this command will work on Unix based systems `kill -9 $(lsof -t -itcp:8000)`

 ### Server

 Start the node.js application server in a new window by running `cd app/ && node app.js`